OliverRC/resume/index.md

 We are busy finalizing our production platform that will: handle the moving of data, manage ETL processes, address data governance and compliance requirements, but most importantly, allow the democratization of relevant business data for the rest of the organization to use in the development of their own machine learning algorithms and models.

+I am a core part of this team and have contributed significantly to the design and overall solution.
+I have also been instrumental in introducing Azure Infrastructure using a Terraform based deployment pipeline to the rest of the AI/ML team.

 Other notable achievements in my time at Derivco:

 #### HTTP/JSON API Re-architecture:
-I was the technical lead, with a colleague, on a project to redesign, implement and update the architecture of our core gaming system and supporting components.
+I was the technical lead, on a project to redesign, implement and rollout the architecture of our core gaming system and supporting components.
 The redesign goal was to move our systems from an old monolithic, stateful, custom TCP-based architecture to an HTTP/JSON, restful, API-based, microservice architecture.
-We successfully deployed the new architecture and decommissioned the legacy systems through a series of systematic deployments over a year.
+We successfully deployed the new architecture and decommissioned the legacy systems through a series of systematic deployments over the course of a year.
 Implementing the new architecture reduced the physical footprint and improved reliability, scalability and consolidated our integration endpoints into a single collection of easy to consume HTTP/JSON APIs.
 Throughout the project, we set new company standards for API development, implemented some core libraries, and championed Application Insights for application monitoring.